Wrigley Field renovations: Phase Five, 2018–19 off-season

 The final part of the 1060 Project implemented a renumbering of all the seats within the park to be in line with numbering procedures used in other MLB ballparks.
 The visiting team clubhouse has been expanded and renovated, with 40 lockers, a visiting managers office and a coaches room.
 Additional elevators to the upper deck and wheelchair accessible seats were added.
 Work on the Catalina Club, located on the upper level under the press box, is complete.
 It has a 400-person capacity.
 The upper deck has been enlarged onto extended patios for concession stands and increased restroom facilities and the aforementioned Upper Level Club along with a walk way.
 Upper-level seating has been updated.
 The Captain Morgan Club and the Draft King Club Zone were replaced with a two-story venue in a right field corner extension of the park with food and beverage concessions available just outside the gate.
 The left-field corner of the Bleachers now has a standing area for about 75 people.
 Former Gate F has been renamed as Gate 3 under the marquee.
 Players' banners are on display along Addison Avenue.

 Added year

 In March 2015, just prior to the baseball season, Ricketts announced an additional year will be required to complete the 1060 project, bringing the project to the original five years projected.

 In media

-In 2021, Saving Wrigley Field, the documentary about the project is uploaded on the Cubs' official YouTube channel.
+In 2021, Saving Wrigley Field, a documentary about the project, was uploaded on the Cubs' official YouTube channel.